Mindera/Alicerce/README.md

 1. If linking against an Application target, ensure the framework gets copied into the bundle.
 If linking against a Framework target, the application linking to it should also include Alicerce.

-## Setup
+## Setup 🛠

 Setting up the project for development is simple:

 1. Clone the repository.
-2. Retrieve the project dependencies using one of the following commands from the project root directory:
-    * if you have Carthage installed: `carthage checkout`
-    * or: `git submodule update --init --recursive`
-3. Open `Alicerce.xcworkspace`
+1. Open `Alicerce.xcworkspace`
-4. Build `Result-iOS` scheme
-4. Build `Alicerce` scheme
+1. Build `Alicerce` scheme

 ## Contributing 🙌

 See [CONTRIBUTING].

-## License
+## License ⚖️

-Alicerce is Copyright (c) 2016 - 2018 Mindera and is available under the MIT License.
+Alicerce is Copyright (c) 2016 - present Mindera and is available under the MIT License.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

-## About
+## About 👥

 With ❤️ from [Mindera](https://www.mindera.com) 🤓